dannyvankooten/www.dannyvankooten.com/_posts/2018-05-12-reviving-ana-as-fathom.md

 Sadly, I got sidetracked and didn't spend any more time on it.
 I still firmly believe in the idea though.

-Knowing Paul as a super knowledgeable power-user of our [MailChimp for WordPress plugin](https://mc4wp.com/), I tweeted him that I would love to help out, if at all possible.
+Knowing Paul as a super knowledgeable power-user of our [Mailchimp for WordPress plugin](https://www.mc4wp.com/), I tweeted him that I would love to help out, if at all possible.
 And it was!

 Together, we are setting out to build **website analytics that is simple, transparent and that respects your visitor's privacy**.
 We're a few weeks in at this point and already running a beta version on our personal sites: